vishal2612200/Shoot-the-Emoji/README.md

 - Scoreboard and Stats Popup(After Game Over)
 - Random Emoji and war machine
 - Combo Shout out Bonus
+- User Account
+- Leaderboard for one session

 # Steps to run the application